 big joe fitz

-I moved to Westfield, New Jersey from Dallas,
+I moved to Westfield, New Jersey

 and was fortunate enough to stumble across your radio program yesterday evening.
 What a great playlist--and no commercials!